 Isaac and Eugene

 In his autobiography, Stern portrayed Istomin in these terms: “Eugene, slightly portly, as I was, was a superbly trained, deeply sensitive, learned and intuitive musician, as well as a voracious reader.
 When we played together, he never came to a rehearsal without being completely prepared.
 His analysis and knowledge of a score were always first-rate, and he’d bring to a performance not only musical insight but also a remarkably quick flexibility.
 He played the piano as if he were holding a bow.
 Musical phrases spun themselves from his fingers.”
 They gave very few full concerts in duet, but they quite often played sonatas in various chamber music programs, especially for the Beethoven bicentennial year.
 Their favorites were the Beethoven First and Tenth Sonatas, and the Brahms’ Sonata in G Major.
-Stern was so fond of Istomin’s playing that when Zakin, his accompanist for 37 years, was forced to end his career, Stern chose pianists who had studied with Istomin, like Jean-Bernard Pommier, Yefim Bronfman and Emanuel Ax, for his recordings and his most important concerts
+Stern was so fond of Istomin’s playing that when Zakin, his accompanist for 37 years, was forced to end his career, Stern chose pianists who had studied with Istomin, like Jean-Bernard Pommier, Yefim Bronfman and Emanuel Ax, for his recordings and most important concerts

 Stern had a high esteem for Istomin’s musical instinct and culture.
 In 1973, he planned to do a series of interviews with Istomin for the Israeli Television.
 Only one was filmed.
 Stern questioned Istomin on his definition of music, his education, his career, the art of the piano… Here is a brief summary of Istomin’s answers.
 Music distills emotion, which is the supreme objective of art, through sound and time.
 Music brings together most of the artistic disciplines: architecture, the art of color and line, dance (which plays a fundamental role) and poetry.
 It is the demonstration that humanity is in search of what can transcend it.
 The main qualities of a performer are eloquence, refinement, clarity.
 At the piano, he unconsciously tries to sound in turn like a flautist, a clarinetist, a string player.
 Intuition plays an essential role, but it is nothing without curiosity, the desire to learn and to know.
 Istomin talks about his education and his symbolic link with Beethoven, as a result of having been trained by Siloti, a former student of Liszt, who himself had met Beethoven!
 He mentions the pianists who impressed him and talks about his meeting with Casals.
 He advises young musicians not to be afraid of being influenced!
 He plays the piano and sings (two arias from Don Giovanni!).
-Here is a link to watch some excerpts from this interview (at the end of the article).
+Here is a link to watch some excerpts from this interview.

 Istomin and Stern also shared the same political convictions.
 They both supported Israel, holding the same concept of a secular state.
 They had similar friendships with the great Israeli leaders of the Labour Party, from Golda Meir and David Ben Gurion to Teddy Kolleck and Yitzhak Rabin.
 Istomin participated in the project of Mishkenot Sha’ananin project and its Music Center, and generously supported young Israeli musicians.
 Both had great difficulty getting to Germany and Austria and performing there, while upholding their conviction that it was essential for Israel to rebuild ties with the former Nazi countries.